Wednesday, March 22, 2023

-HomeEnvironmentWhy Is Delhi So Polluted?
+HomeEnvironmentWhy is Delhi So Polluted?

-Why Is Delhi So Polluted?
+Why is Delhi So Polluted?

 What is Air Quality Index (AQI)?

-The Indian Ministry of Environment, Forest and Climate Change launched AQI initiative under ‘Swachh Bharat’ in a bid to increase awareness among people in regards to air quality of their surrounding in a format of One-Number-One-Colour Description.
+The Indian Ministry of Environment, Forest and Climate Change launched AQI initiative under ‘Swachh Bharat’ in a bid to increase awareness among people in regards to air quality of there surrounding in a format of One-Number-One-Colour Description.
 So that, its easier for common people to understand the cleanliness of their vicinity.

 The Indian Government has categorized AQI in six categories after considering the volume of eight pollutant (PM10, PM2.5, NO2, SO2, CO, O3, NH3, and Pb).
 The National Air Quality Standards are prescribed as:

-What is the AQI of Delhi?
+What is AQI of Delhi?

 The AQI for Delhi is worsening every year since last decade and it ranges from 350 to 480 which is categorized as very poor and severe as per the Indian Government.
-The live AQI can be found on The Central Pollution Control Board’s website.
+The live AQI can be found on the Central Pollution Control Board’s website.
 If we look at the seasonal variations, The AQI start deteriorating in October and is worst during winters.
 The two major culprits for higher AQI in Delhi out of the eight pollutants, are PM10 and PM2.5.

-What are PM10 & PM2.5?
+What is PM10 & PM2.5?

-Therefore, we mainly need to find the reason behind the increased concentration of this particulate matter to get the answer to our question.
+Till now we have figured out that the reason for higher pollution in Delhi can be pinned down to two types of pollutant PM10 and PM2.5 and the presence of higher concentration of these two pollutants around Delhi.
+Therefore, we mainly need to find the reason behind increased concentration of these particulate matters to get the answer to our question.
 A study in this regard was conducted by Dr. Mukesh Sharma of IIT-Kanpur in year 2015 which categorized the major sources of PM10 and PM2.5 in simple categories for better understanding.
 The studies concluded following:

 If we broadly categorize them further than following categories emerges:

-Mechanical Process-Based Pollution
+Mechanical Process Based Pollution

-The rest of the Particulate matters suspended in the air are due to construction activities, dust storms and constant vehicular movement.
-Vehicular moment results in the resuspension of settled particulate matters and therefore contributes to the overall pollution.
-The industrial sources can be distant from the city itself but the PM particles are transported through air towards the city and therefore results in an increase in PM concentration.
+The rest of the Particulate matters suspended in air are due to construction activities, dust storms and constant vehicular movement.
+Vehicular moment results in resuspension of settled particulate matters and therefore contributes to the overall pollution.
+The industrial sources can be distant from the city itself but the PM particles are transported through air towards the city and therefore results in increase in PM concentration.

 Fatema Kapadia